Ekim-Yurtsever/DeepTL-Lane-Change-Classification/README.md

 ## Coming soon:

+-MaskRCNN segmentation mask transfer!
-The full release will be available soon.
+-The full release will be available soon.
 Stay tuned for updates!